-This office is responsible for payments for goods and services to vendors, some of whom are foreign parties or entities, and for purchases of physical items that may be subject to export controls.
-Purchasing/Accounts Payable has implemented procedures to assist the University's export control compliance efforts, including screening new vendors for listed persons/entities and embargoed countries; reviewing purchase agreements for evidence that items are subject to export controls; and obtaining accurate export control information from vendors about their products.
-When a purchased item is subject to export control restrictions, the items is marked as being export-controlled on the purchase requisition for inclusion in the Capital Asset Tracking system and notice of the restriction is provided to an Export Control Coordinator and the acquiring department.
+This office is responsible for purchasing and payments of goods and services to vendors, some of whom are foreign parties or entities, and for purchases of physical items.
+Purchasing/Accounts Payable has implemented procedures to assist the University's export control compliance efforts, including screening new vendors for listed persons/entities and embargoed countries; reviewing purchase agreements for compliance with export control regulations; and obtaining accurate export control classification information from vendors about their products.
+Any applicable ECCN or ITAR category is added to the requisition.
+Notice of the ECCN or category is provided to an Export Control Coordinator for review and guidance on any further action needed to proceed with the purchase and the acquiring department.